ianlcurtis/github-copilotwith/README.md

 Convert the file $FILEPATH from COBOL to C#.
 Use the DTO $DTONAME
 ```

-An more complicated example that brings together some of these ideas:
+A more complicated example that brings together some of these ideas:
 ```
 You should use the following variables:
 $Drawio="<SQL GENERATION.drawio>"